 AXR Napa Valley is a partnership between four individuals (referred to as the FAB 4) including winemaker Jean Hoefliger, Don Van Laeken, Kelly Trevethan and Mark Schratz.
-At first glance one might wonder why choose a name like AXR – based on the devastation wreaked by Phylloxera on this non resistant root-stock.
-We certainly thought this when we first heard about AXR several years ago in a random Korean restaurant in Koreatown, Los Angeles from one of the owners’ daughters.
+At first glance one might wonder why choose a name like AXR – based on the devastation phylloxera wreaks on this nonresistant rootstock.
+We certainly thought this when we first heard about AXR several years ago in a random Korean restaurant in Koreatown, Los Angeles from Allie Schratz, daughter of co-founder Mark Schratz.
 But if you dig a bit deeper and explore Jean’s own history working with grapes grown on AXR, the name makes perfect sense.

-Born and raised in Laussane Switzerland, Jean has worked at a number of wineries in Europe including Château Lynch-Bages in Bordeax and further afield Meerlust Inc., in South Africa.
+Born and raised in Laussane Switzerland, Jean has worked at a number of wineries in Europe including Château Lynch-Bages in Bordeaux and further afield Meerlust Inc., in South Africa.
 The first winery he worked at was Clos de la Republique Fonjallaz Patrick on the shores of beautiful Lake Geneva.
 Jean came to Napa Valley in 2001 specifically to become the winemaker at Newton Vineyards.
-He was the founding winemaker and General Manager at Alpha Omega Winery (both roles he continues in today).
-In addition he consults or makes wine for a number of mostly Napa clients.
+He was the founding winemaker and General Manager at Alpha Omega Winery.
+In addition, he consults or makes wine for a number of mostly Napa Valley based clients.

-When deciding which varietals to start producing they chose two varietals that Napa is known for, Cabernet Sauvignon and Chardonnay.
-The ‘spices’ as Jean calls them are additional wines that will be added to their portfolio in the ensuing years to showcase Napa’s diversity of terroir including both valley floor and hillside sites.
+When deciding which varieties to start producing wines from, AXR chose two varieties that Napa is most known for, Cabernet Sauvignon and Chardonnay.
+The ‘spices’ as Jean calls them are additional wines that have been added to their portfolio showcasing Napa’s diversity of terroir including both valley floor and hillside sites.
 These are single vineyard 100% varietal Cabernet Sauvignon wines from some of the valley’s most prestigious vineyards.

 Jean truly appreciates how wine brings people together and fosters what perhaps has become somewhat lost in modern society – the art of interaction and conversation.
 And the emotion wine evokes in people.
 He laments the fact that technology is taking away from time spent with family especially during meals.